 - 1) The Australian monsoon seasonality is strengthened as a result of the enhanced seasonal difference between austral summer and winter, i.e., the increased early summer (ND) mean rainfall and the reduced winter (JJA) mean rainfall.
-Both the dynamic processes and thermal effects contribute to the precipitation change; however, the dynamic processes have a much stronger contribution than the thermal effects. - 2) The Australian winter (JJA mean) precipitation derived from 7MME decreased during the LGM relative to the preindustrial control experiment.
-The dynamic processes, induced by the enhanced land-ocean thermal contrast, contribute more to the decreased rainfall through the strengthened divergence over northern Australia (Fig. 16a), whereas the thermodynamic effect (i.e., the reduced atmospheric water vapor due to the lower temperature induced by lower GHGs and present ice-sheets) and evaporation have moderate contribution. - 3) For the increased precipitation in early summer (ND) in the 7MME, the local dynamic processes have a positive contribution and the thermodynamic effect has a negative contribution.
-Both the decomposition method and the sensitive simulations show that the dynamic effect plays most important role for the increased rainfall.
+Both the dynamic processes and thermodynamic effects contribute to the precipitation change; however, the dynamic processes have a much stronger contribution than the thermodynamic effects. - 2) The Australian winter (JJA mean) precipitation derived from 7MME is decreased during the LGM relative to the preindustrial control experiment.
+The dynamic processes, induced by the enhanced land-ocean thermal contrast, contribute more to the decreased rainfall through the strengthened divergence over northern Australia (Fig. 16a), whereas the thermodynamic effect (i.e., the reduced atmospheric water vapor due to the lower temperature induced by lower GHGs and present ice-sheets) and evaporation have moderate contributions. - 3) For the increased precipitation in early summer (ND) in the 7MME, the local dynamic processes have a positive contribution and the thermodynamic effect has a negative contribution.
+Both the decomposition method and the sensitivity simulations show that the dynamic effect plays most important role for the increased rainfall.
 The local dynamic processes are mainly induced by the northwest-southeast thermal contrast between Indochina-western Indonesia and northeastern Australia.
-The east Indian Ocean-west Pacific Ocean thermal gradient also contributes to these processes (Fig. 16b). - 4) The sensitive simulation illustrates that the change in circulation over Australia is very likely to be rooted in the enlarged landmasses over the Indochina-western Indonesia and New Guinea, and northern Australia.
+The east Indian Ocean-west Pacific Ocean thermal gradient also contributes to these processes (Fig. 16b).

+4) The sensitivity simulation illustrates that the change in circulation over Australia is very likely to be rooted in the enlarged landmasses over the Indochina-western Indonesia and New Guinea, and northern Australia.
 Another factor contributes to the circulation change might be the asymmetric change between western Pacific Ocean and eastern Indian Ocean.
 These have critical impacts on the thermal gradients that induce changes in the low-level circulation pattern and convergence/divergence.

 Note that models have uncertainties, i.e. not all the models simulate an intensified seasonality of Australian monsoon.
 The different SST responses over Pacific Ocean and Atlantic Ocean in different models to the same external forcings are essential for the model uncertainties.
-More model-data comparison and inter-model comparison are required to improve model performance.
+More model-data comparison and inter-model comparison are required to better understand the model-data disagreement and improve confidence in model results.